LOQUILLO/Fetch-SublimeText/README.md

 Fixed an error with Nettuts, this wasn't supporting characters such as "ë".

-Added GoogleMaps API.
-Added Cordova.

-Added repos for Parallax, icons (icons social and others).
+Added GoogleMaps API, Cordova, Parallax, icons (icons social and others), Image resizer, Slider Revolution.
-Updated links.

-Added GoogleMaps, Slider revolution, Image Resizer.